andreaberetta8/digital-voting-App/README.md

 This is a digital voting application.

-The system has a GUI to let the user vote and the administrator to set the voting session.
+The system has a simple GUI.
+The user can vote and the administrator can set up the voting session.
 All useful information are stored in a database.